bboro/timezone_detect/README.txt

 If you have NOT installed the Libraries API module, you can place the downloaded file at sites/all/modules/timezone_detect/jstz.js.
-If you do this, be aware that you will need to re-download jstz.js any time you update the this module.
+If you do this, be aware that you will need to re-download jstz.js any time you update this module.

-For general instruction on how to install and update Drupal modules see See
+For general instruction on how to install and update Drupal modules see
 <http://drupal.org/getting-started/install-contrib>.